-Danish cement and concrete technology leads the world due to productive cooperation between research and manufacture, as well as collaboration across the value chain.
-To maintain this position it is imperative that cement continues to be made in Denmark, enabling technology development and active production to take place side by side and in dialogue with customers.
+Danish cement and concrete technology lead the world due to productive cooperation between research and manufacture, as well as collaboration across the value chain.
+To maintain this position it is imperative that cement continues to be manufactured in Denmark, so that cement technology can be developed alongside active production and in dialogue with customers.